 One of the most influential musicians of the 20th century, Tharpe may not be a household name today, but the flamboyant superstar, with her spectacular playing on the newly electrified guitar, played a pivotal role in the creation of rock ’n’ roll.

-Emmy®-winning filmmaker Mick Csáky uncovers her life, music and lasting influence in "Sister Rosetta Tharpe: The Godmother of Rock & Roll," premiering nationally Friday, February 22, 2013 on PBS in honor of Black History Month.
+Emmy®-winning filmmaker Mick Csáky uncovers her life, music and lasting influence in AMERICAN MASTERS "Sister Rosetta Tharpe: The Godmother of Rock & Roll."

 Sister Rosetta Tharpe Playlist

 Listen to Sister Rosetta on "The One and Only Queen of Hot Gospel" playlist, curated by the AMERICAN MASTERS team.
 You’ll have to sign up for a Spotify account to listen.
 But, you’re in luck: it’s a free service.